Tuesday, April 7, 2026

 K-3: Walsh

-• K-2- Scholars will continue to work on basketball dribbling and shooting skills with various games and activities.
+• K-2- Scholars will continue to work on hockey skills.

 3-6: Boland